-• SLO 5 is assessed through a Functional Behavior Assessment (FBA) project and reflection in EDSP 5030 Classroom & Behavior Management of All Students.
+SLO 5 is assessed through a Functional Behavior Assessment (FBA) project and reflection in EDSP 5030 Classroom & Behavior Management of All Students.
+Benchmark for SLO 5 is for 100% of candidates to score "Proficient" or higher (80% or higher).

-Departmental Student Learning Goal Program Student Learning Outcome Exhibit creative thinking that yields Candidates will collect, analyze, and engaging ideas, processes, materials, and experiences appropriate for the discipline use assessment data to gauge student progress and plan targeted instruction.
+Departmental Student Learning Goal Program Student Learning Outcome Exhibit creative thinking that yields Candidates will collect, analyze, and engaging ideas, processes, materials, use assessment data to gauge student and experiences appropriate for the progress and plan targeted instruction. discipline